rockstor/rockstor-doc/quickstart.rst

    can post a topic on our <a href="http://forum.rockstor.com">Forum</a> or send an e-mail to support@rockstor.com
    </div>

-1. Boot your machine with the Rockstor CD and the splash screen will appear.
+1. Boot your machine with the Rockstor CD or USB and the splash screen will appear.
 Press enter and the graphical installer will start momentarily and display the **Installation Summary screen**

 2. **Installation Summary screen**